Gut Health for kids: Foundation of your child’s wellbeing

 The gut is home to what we call the microbiome — a living ecosystem of microorganisms, mostly bacteria, that live inside the digestive system.

-• Unique to each individual, shaped by diet, lifestyle, environment, and even emotions.
+This ecosystem is alive and constantly evolving, made up of both beneficial and harmful bacteria and unique to each individual, shaped by diet, lifestyle, environment, and even emotions.

 When in balance, this internal “community” supports: